ELODI: Ensemble Logit Difference Inhibition for Positive-Congruent Training: Introduction

-The rapid development of visual recognition in recent years has led to the need for frequently updating existing models in production-scale systems.
+\IEEEPARstart{T}{he} rapid development of visual recognition in recent years has led to the need for frequently updating existing models in production-scale systems.
 However, when replacing a legacy classification model, one has to weigh the benefit of decreased error rate against the risk of introducing new errors that may disrupt post-processing pipelines \cite{yan2021pct} or cause friction with human users \cite{bansal2019updates}.
-Positive-Congruent Training (PC-Training) refers to any training procedure that minimizes the {\em negative flip rate} (NFR) along with the error rate (ER).
-Negative flips are instances that are misclassified by the new model, but correctly classified by the old one.
+To address this, we study Positive-Congruent Training (PC-Training) which refers to any training procedure that minimizes the {\em negative flip rate} (NFR) along with the error rate (ER) simultaneously.

+Negative flips are instances that are misclassified by the new model but correctly classified by the old one.
 They are manifest in both visual and natural language tasks~\cite{yan2021pct,xie2021regression}.
-They are typically {\em not} close to the decision boundary, but instead new high-confidence mistakes that lead to {\em perceived ``regression''} in performance compared to the old model.

-Aside from compatibility with humans or across models with different architectures, inconsistencies are present even in identical architectures trained from different initial conditions, or with different data augmentations, or using different sampling of mini-batches. \cite{yan2021pct} have shown that in state-of-the-art image classification models, where a 1\% improvement is considered significant, NFR can be in the order of 4$\sim$5\% even across models that have identical ER.
+They typically include {\em not only} samples close to the decision boundary, but also high-confidence mistakes that lead to {\em perceived ``regression''} in performance compared to the old model.
+They are present even in identical architectures trained from different initial conditions, with different data augmentations, or using different sampling of mini-batches.
+Yan~\etal~\cite{yan2021pct} have shown that in state-of-the-art image classification models, where a 1\% improvement is considered significant, NFR can be in the order of 4$\unsim$5\% even across models that have identical ER.
+These intriguing properties motivate us to investigate the causes of negative flips and the mechanism of reducing negative flips to establish a model update method that achieves cross-model compatibility, thus lowering NFR and ER, for better positive-congruent training.

-{\bf Two questions}\\ A naive approach to cross-model compatibility is to bias one model to mimic the other, as done in model distillation~\cite{hinton2015kd}.
-In this case, however, compatibility comes at the expense of accuracy, even when distillation is tailored to PC-Training through Focal Distillation~\cite{yan2021pct}.
-But since NFR can be reduced at equal error rate by trading errors~\cite{yan2021pct}, a first question arises: {\em Is it possible to reduce NFR to the level of Focal Distillation without any impact on Error Rate}?
+\myparagraph{Two questions.} A naive approach to cross-model compatibility is to bias one model to mimic the other, as done in model distillation~\cite{hinton2015kd}.
+In this case, however, compatibility comes at the expense of accuracy~\cite{yan2021pct,bansal2019updates}.
+On the other hand, averaging a number of models in a deep ensemble~\cite{lakshminarayanan2017deepensemble} can reduce NFR without negative accuracy impact~\cite{yan2021pct}, even if it does not explicitly optimize NFR nor its surrogates.
+The role of ensembles in improving accuracy is widely known, but our first question arises: {\em what is the role of ensembles in reducing NFR}?